bogdanbojan/moviesplatform/README.md

 TODO: Add services, features, permissions.

-TODO: Explain the decisions throughout the project.
+TODO: Add more users with clearer permissions.

+TODO: Change the response in the third route to be a list. [[userId, name],[userId, name],[userId, name]]

 *App*:

 TODO: Tests.

-TODO: Containerize the app if I have time.

 ---